 NINJA RULES and SAFETY

-- Athletic shoes are required.
-No dress shoes, heals, open toe shoes, socs, or barefoot allowed on the obstacles.
+- Athletic shoes required; no dress shoes, heels, open toe shoes or socks.

-- No athlete will be allowed to participate in a class while under the influence of any substance.
+- No athlete permitted on ninja course under the influence of any substance.

-- Athletes can use chalk or gloves but there will not be any provided to them by the ZONE.
+- Athletes can use chalk or gloves on hands (not be any provided the ZONE).

 - Trainers will make sure the lanes and obstacles are free of any obstructions or hazards.

-- Athletes cannot use the structure on which the obstacles are built to assist themselves on, off, or to navigate the obstacles.
+- Athletes cannot use the structure /frame to assist to navigate obstacles.

 - No safety violations will be allowed or ignored.